Dravet syndrome: Treatment

 Certain anticonvulsant medications that are classed as sodium channel blockers are now known to make seizures worse in most Dravet patients.
 These medications include carbamazepine, gabapentin, lamotrigine, and phenytoin.

+As there are still very few randomized controlled trials (RCTs) available, evidence-based therapy remains difficult: RCTs are now only available for the drugs fenfluramine (FFA), cannabidiol (CBD), and stiripentol (STP).
+A North American consensus panel and, subsequently, a European expert committee both established treatment guidelines.

+As a first-line medication, valproic acid (VPA) is recommended in both published recommendations.
+The American recommendations provide clobazam (CLB) monotherapy as an alternative; however, very few European facilities would use it.
+It is a prevalent misconception that since the first seizures are typically hemiclonic (focal), antiseizure medicine (ASM) can be a good choice for focal seizures.
+However, using sodium channel blockers is not recommended as it can lead to fatal results over an extended period.

+Children may experience fewer seizures and less severe, shorter seizures as a result of first-line therapy with VPA; however, it is uncommon for them to live a life free of seizures.
+According to the recommendations, second-line options include the ketogenic diet (KD), topiramate (TPM), and STP combined with VPA and CLB.
+The more current European recommendations now mention CBD and FFA as potential second-line treatments (in Europe, CLB and CBD are combined).

 Treatments include cognitive rehabilitation through psychomotor and speech therapy.
-In addition, valproate is often administered to prevent recurrence of febrile seizures and a benzodiazepine is used for long lasting seizures, but these treatments are usually insufficient.
+In addition, valproate is often administered to prevent recurrence of febrile seizures, and a benzodiazepine is used for long-lasting seizures, but these treatments are usually insufficient.

-Stiripentol was the only medication for which a double-blind placebo-controlled randomized controlled trial was performed and this medication showed efficacy in trials.
+Stiripentol was the only medication for which a double-blind placebo-controlled randomized controlled trial was performed, and this medication showed efficacy in trials.
 It acts as a GABAergic agent and as a positive allosteric modulator of GABAA receptor.
-Stiripentol, can improve focal refractory epilepsy, as well as Dravet's syndrome, supplemented with clobazam and valproate was approved in Europe in 2007 as a therapy for Dravet syndrome and has been found to reduce overall seizure rate by 70%.
+Stiripentol, which can improve focal refractory epilepsy, as well as Dravet's syndrome, supplemented with clobazam and valproate was approved in Europe in 2007 as a therapy for Dravet syndrome and has been found to reduce overall seizure rate by 70%.
 In cases with more drug-resistant seizures, topiramate and the ketogenic diet are used as alternative treatments.
-A Cochrane review first published in 2014 and updated 2022 called for larger, randomized, well controlled trials to be able to draw conclusions.
+A Cochrane review, first published in 2014 and updated in 2022, called for larger, randomized, well-controlled trials to be able to draw conclusions.

-Cannabidiol (CBD) was approved in United States for treatment of Dravet syndrome in 2018.
+Cannabidiol (CBD) was approved in the United States for the treatment of Dravet syndrome in 2018.
 A 2017 study showed that the frequency of seizures per month decreased from 12 to 6 with the use of cannabidiol, compared with a decrease from 15 to 14 with placebo.

 In 2020, fenfluramine was approved for the medical treatment in the European Union and the USA.